ugent-library/biblio-backoffice/README.md

 **Run the project**

 1. Open a new terminal in VS Code from the `Terminal` menu link.
-2. Execute this command `reflex -d none -c reflex.docker.conf`.
+2. Execute this command `make dev`.
 3. Once the application has started, VS Code will show a popup with a link that opens the project in your browser.

 **Networking**